-- The proposed rezoning is warranted to reduce the oversupply of public open space to be acquired by Orange City Council from Oakstand's property holding in accordance with the ODCP 2017. - + Adequate open space areas would still be available at the site for rural buffers, unencumbered open space, green relief and stormwater management purposes as per the SDCP 2015. - Additional land zoned R1 General Residential would allow for more housing to be provided at the Oakstand site as advocated under the OLEP 2011, OLSPS and Draft OHS. - + Increases in the permissible density of new dwellings development at the site are within acceptable limits.
+- The proposed rezoning is warranted to reduce the oversupply of public open space to be acquired by Orange City Council from Oakstand's property holding in accordance with the ODCP 2017. - Adequate open space areas would still be available at the site for rural buffers, unencumbered open space, green relief and stormwater management purposes as per the SDCP 2015. - Additional land zoned R1 General Residential would allow for more housing to be provided at the Oakstand site as advocated under the OLEP 2011, OLSPS and Draft OHS. - The Increases in the permissible density of new dwellings development at the site are within acceptable limits.
 The proposed subdivision remains consistent with the overarching principles of the Shiralee Masterplan.
 Positive outcomes are expected to result in terms of housing choice and affordability.
+There is no proposal to rezone land or increase the permissible residential density on existing land that is zoned for residential purposes and impacted by flooding.